Mirobidjon/task/README.md

 # Deployment with kubernetes

-### If you use minikube and macos m1 you can run this command for deploy
+### If you use minikube and macos m1 you can run this command for run

 ```bash
 make apply-macos